sheerid/Griddle/README.md

 Griddle is not yet version 1.
 There are likely some areas that will change and some issues that you may encounter.
 Please submit issues / pull requests for anything you run into.

+This copy has been forked from GriddleGriddle/Griddle to add support for row double-click and potentially other functionality needed for SheerID use.

 ----------
 ###Contributing:###